ChrstphrHll/npc_gen/students/Graisen Thalanil.md

 ---
 ### Description
 - 2nd year Half-Orc Cleric in Treskal
-- straight dark red hair that's geled back, Pale Green eyes, and Deep Green skin
+- shoulder length straight black hair that's wild, Pale Green eyes, and Deep Green skin
 - Is Intense and Envious, and has Encouragement as their ideal

 ### Organizations